kukushkin/cli_tools/README.md

-# Tools for CLI application
+# Tools for a CLI application

-A collection of helper methods for ruby CLI application.
+A collection of helper methods for ruby CLI applications.

+- `sh` — shell command execution, with output capturing
+- `putr` — like `puts`, but erases current line and does not advance to a new line, invaluable for displaying things like progress bar
+- `esc_...` — ANSI colors for your output
+- `kb_getkey` — get the f.. key pressed in a non-blocking way
+- and other little friends

+## Requirements

+You probably need a Unix based system to find this gem useful.
+The gem methods are tested and working on Mac OS X and Linux systems, and it is not guaranteed to work on Windows (especially because the console input/output is done the unix way).

 ## Installation